 Last but not least, I’d like to thank the folks at the Vox product and storytelling studio team, without whom this project would have not been possible.
 I’d also like to thank the video producers across the various Vox Media brands who have been eager to try and get involved in field testing early releases of the software, providing invaluable feedback.

 Pietro Passarelli is a software developer and documentary filmmaker.
 He is passionate about projects that sit at the intersection between software development and video production, both in terms of the growing trend of interactive documentaries but also as tools for making video production and post-production easier, such as autoEdit.
 While working in broadcast documentaries for BBC and C4 Pietro noticed the convergence of video production and software development and did an MSc in Computer Science at UCL.
 He worked as a newsroom developer at the Times and Sunday Times where he developed quickQuote, an open-source project to make it easier and faster for journalists to identify and create an interactive video quote.
 While at Vox Media as one of the 2016 Knight-Mozilla fellows, he worked with the product team and storytelling studios on autoEdit to make video production faster, easier and more accessible across the Vox Media brands.
-He is currently as software engineer at BBC News Labs.
+He is currently a senior software engineer at The New York Times.